-Living aboard Argonaut II: In the Boatyard
+Living Aboard Argonaut II: In the Boatyard

 It was time for Argonaut II to get hauled out

 We had not been out of the water for four years.
-It was time to redo the bottom paint, replace the zincs, get a marine survey (for insurance purposes), get an electrical survey, and see what was going below the water line.
+It was time to redo the bottom paint, replace the zincs, get a marine survey (for insurance purposes), get an electrical survey, and see what was going on below the water line.

 How often a boat is hauled out for maintenance depends on many factors including the following: the material the boat is made of, the age of the boat, the environment the boat is kept in(salt or fresh water), any problems the boat may have, and, last, but not least, the financial condition of the boat owners.
 It's expensive!
-We learned on this boatyard visit that four years between maintenance haul-outs may be too many for an 88-year-old wooden boat, even though we moor in fresh water.
+We learned on this boatyard visit that four years between maintenance haul-outs may be too many for a 92-year-old wooden boat, even though we moor in fresh water.

 It wasn't our first time in the boatyard

-In 1998 my husband Jerry and I quit our jobs and sold our house and most of our possessions to buy a 57 foot Seine boat that had been partially converted to a liveaboard.
+In 1998 my husband Jerry and I quit our jobs and sold our house and most of our possessions to buy a 57-foot Seine boat that had been partially converted to a live-aboard.
 We lived on the boat in Canada in a boatyard called Shelter Island for about four months where we replaced the deck and did a lot of other more cosmetic work.
 It was brutal, grueling work--but I loved the boatyard, the other boat owners, and the guys we hired to work with us.
-Note, I don't say FOR us, but WITH us because we learned so much from these people and they became friends.
+Note, I don't say FOR us, but WITH us because we learned so much from these people, and they became friends.

 Unfortunately, for many reasons, among them that there was very little living space on the boat and the dark, gloomy Canadian winter really got to me, we ended up selling our boat, moving back to New Mexico, getting our jobs back, buying more land, and building another house.
 But we never stopped thinking about living aboard and cruising.
 In 2006, Jerry found the perfect boat for living aboard, Argonaut II , and we did it all again: quit our jobs and sold our house and most of our possessions.
 Are we crazy?
 Maybe, but what a ride it's been!